mtlynch/mtlynch.io/_posts/2017-06-16-stole-siacoins.md

 Confirmed Balance:   594.8 SC
 ```

 That's weird.
-594.8 SC at that time was worth about €10, a far cry from the €2,000 that the user claimed was in the wallet.
+594.8 SC (Siacoin) at that time was worth about €10, a far cry from the €2,000 that the user claimed was in the wallet.

 Was *I* the one being fleeced somehow?
 Did the user know they only had €10 but claim a much higher amount to entice someone to help them?
 Did a better cryptothief get to the wallet first and leave behind just €10 to taunt me?